Muntaser-Abukhadijah/bisan/what_is_next.md

 * Define how data should be added from the scrapper to Bisan [1]
 * To have better Logs [2]
 * Standarize the size of the images in Articles page.
+* Search highlight to be yellow instead of em

+## Bugs:
+* When you go to wrong path, you don't get redirected to 404.
+* Create excerpt for articles that does not have excerpt

 ## Ideas:
 * Collect comdy shows about palestine.